BROOKE SNOW THE PODCAST – Episode 64

 It is just data.
 What can the data help me learn?

 How would my relationship with my children change if I considered their complaints or the disobedience or their tantrums or their mistakes as “just data”?
-How would be relationship with others around me change?
+How would my relationships with others around me change?
 How would my relationship with myself change if I considered my shortcomings, my slide-backs, even my negative feelings as “just data”?

 “One of the greatest gifts I have given myself is the SCIENTIST.
 It is just data.
 And suddenly every mistake becomes really useful information to help me learn and grow.”